HtmlUnit/htmlunit/README.md

 * [The Complete Guide to Web Scraping with Java][10] A small straightforward guide to web scraping with Java.
 * [How to test Jakarta Faces with HtmlUnit and Arquillian][11]
 * [WebScraping.AI HtmlUnit FAQ][13]:

 ## Contributing
 Pull Requests and all other Community Contributions are essential for open source software.
 Every contribution - from bug reports to feature requests, typos to full new features - are greatly appreciated.

+Please try to keep your pull requests small (don't bundle unrelated changes) and try to include test cases.

 ## Last CI build
 The latest builds are available from our